 2. Notaries in Guam

 The natives of Guam are the Chamorro people who arrived 4,000 years ago.
+In 1898, Spain ceded Guam to the United States following the Spanish-American War.
 It is the largest and southernmost of the Mariana Islands and was a Spanish colony for three centuries.
 The economy is based on tourism and U.S. military bases including Naval Base Guam, Coast Guard Sector Guam, and Andersen Air Force Base.

 Training and exam: Notaries must pass an exam.